syavaYki/2048-demo/README.md

 ## ✨ Features

-- **Responsive Design:** The game is fully responsive and looks great on all devices.
-- **Game Logic:** The core logic of the 2048 game is implemented.
+- **Classic 2048 Gameplay:** The core mechanics of the original 2048 game.
-- **Score Tracking:** The game keeps track of the player's score.
+- **Score Tracking:** Keeps track of your current score and your high score.
-- **Simple UI:** A clean and intuitive user interface.
+- **Responsive Design:** The game is fully responsive and playable on all devices.
+- **Win/Loss Conditions:** The game ends when you create a 2048 tile (win) or when there are no more possible moves (lose).
+- **Restart Functionality:** You can restart the game at any time.
+- **Random Tile Generation:** New tiles (2 or 4) are randomly added to the board after each move.

 ## 🛠️ Tech Stack